HypeDeveloper/Hype-typewriter/README.md

 # Hype Typewriter 🎉😎

-Typist is a JavaScript class that provides a typewriter effect.
+Hype Typewriter is a JavaScript class that provides a typewriter effect.
 It simulates the typing and deleting of text, creating a typewriter-like animation.
 This can be useful for adding an engaging and interactive element to your web pages.

 ## Usage